-If neither of these approaches work then the experts may decide to try either a full stall or a brief spin on the cravatted side - please note that these measures should ONLY be practised during an SIV training over water.
+If neither of these approaches work then the experts may decide to try either a full stall or a brief spin on the cravatted side please note that these measures should ONLY be practised during an SIV training over water.

-warning!
-Should the pilot be unable to control the rotation it is normally best to deploy the reserve parachute immediately.
+WARNING!
+Should the pilot be unable to control the rotation it is normally best to deploy parachute reserve immediately.
 Uncontrolled and cravatted spiral dives are among the most dangerous canopy configurations in paragliding